Understanding the 'Pins and Needles' Feeling

 Many young people take prescription drugs because they believe they are safer than street drugs, but they can be just as dangerous if taken improperly.

-Shingles, or herpes zoster, is a common viral infection of the nerves, which results in a painful rash or small blisters on an area of skin anywhere on the body.
+Shingles, or herpes zoster, is a common infection of the nerves that is caused by a virus.
+It causes a painful rash or small blisters on an area of skin.